terrastruct/d2-vim/README.md

 The ASCII preview opens in a vertical split pane and automatically updates when you save your D2 file.

+**Requirements:** D2 version 0.7.1 or higher is required for ASCII output features.

 #### Configuration

 ```vim